kivy/python-for-android/doc/source/quickstart.rst

 *Compatibility notes:*

-- While python2 is still supported by python-for-android, it will possibly no longer receive patches by the python creators themselves in 2020.
-Migration to Python 3 is recommended!
+- Python 2 is no longer supported by python-for-android.
+The last release supporting Python 2 was v2019.10.06.

 Build a WebView application